 Note: you can normally withdraw both US dollars and Costa Rican Colones at most banks, but you normally get a slightly better deal if paying in Colones (and you will always get your change back in Colones, no matter what currency you paid in).

 Banks with no ATM cash withdrawal fees in Ecuador:

-Banks with no ATM cash withdrawal fees in Honduras:
+Banks that don’t charge withdrawal fees in Honduras:

-Banks with no ATM cash withdrawal fees in Mexico:
+Banks with the lowest withdrawal fees in Mexico: